courselabs/kubernetes/labs/productionizing/README.md

 kubectl exec deploy/pi-secure-web -- chown root:root /app/Pi.Web.dll
 ```

 This is not the end of security.
-Securing containers is a multi-layered approach which starts with your securing your images, but this is a good step up in the default Pod security.
+Securing containers is a multi-layered approach which starts with your securing your images, but this is a good step up from the default Pod security.

 </details>

 ___
-## Lab

-Adding production concerns is often something you'll do after you've done the initial modelling and got your app running.

-So your task is to add container probes and security settings to the whoami app (that app isn't compute intensive, so we don't need an HPA).

-> Stuck?
-Try [hints](hints.md) or check the [solution](solution.md).

 ## Cleanup

 When you're done **after you've tried the lab**, you can remove all the objects: